In this lab, we will build our skills with Python sequences by

 searching, parsing, and transforming text.
 In particular, this lab will

-further our experience with the Python str data type (str
+further our experience with the Python str data type (str),

-the Python list data type (list
+the Python list data type (list), and with using the

 for-each loop pattern to iterate through data stored in sequences.